 Appointing a Company Secretary in Singapore

 The finer details of incorporating your business in Singapore can be cumbersome.
 Despite the more-than-hospitable environment for new businesses, compliance with legal regulations and statutes set by the government requires dedication and greater effort than just routine filing.
-An individual within the company must be committed to staying on top of all regulatory obligations from day 1.
-This role is filled by a Company Secretary.
+An individual within the company must be committed to staying on top of all regulatory obligations from day one.
+This role is filled by a Singapore company secretary.

 Still have questions about why you should appoint a Company Secretary in Singapore?
-Read on to find out more about how they will help grow and protect your business.
+Read on to find out more about how they will help grow and protect your business in Singapore.

-The government requires that every company in Singapore appoints a Company Secretary within six (6) months of its incorporation.
+The government requires that every company appoint a Company Secretary within six (6) months of its incorporation.
 The Company Secretary must be a Singaporean resident.
 They must not be the sole director of the company, meaning if there is only one person making up the management of a company then they cannot concurrently hold or fill the position.